molmod/tamkin/doc/tutorial/chemphys.rst

 kind of partition function :math:`Z_X` represents.
 It may be an NVT, NpT or any other ensemble with a fixed number of particles.

-The probability of a certain mixture of reactants is proportional to the product of fixed particle partition functions:
+The probability of a certain mixture of reactants and products is proportional to the product of fixed particle partition functions:

 .. math:: p(N_A, N_B, N_C, N_D) \propto Z_A(N_A, \ldots) Z_B(N_B, \ldots) Z_C(N_C, \ldots) Z_D(N_D, \ldots)